get-translated/ios-sdk/sample-app/SETUP.md

 - Make sure you've set the API key in Info.plist or as an environment variable
 - Check that the key name matches exactly: `GetTranslatedAPIKey`
+- Get your API key from your [dashboard](https://www.gettranslated.ai/home/)

 ### Build Errors